 1) If the product is to be used in compliance with UL 508C, note the information provided in chapter 3.5 "Conditions for UL 508C".

-2) The actual power requirement is often significantly lower, because the maximum possible motor torque is usually not required
+2) The actual power requirement is often significantly lower, because the maximum possible motor torque is usually not required for operation of a system.

 3) See chapter 5.2.1 "Supply voltage"